 These unscrupulous lawyers prey on people who are vulnerable after an accident and only appear to be helpful initially.
 Often, accident victims end up being retained by lawyers not suited to handle their case and, at the least, are being represented by a lawyer willing to break the law just to get their case.

 Finding an attorney after an accident can be a challenging task.
-Not every person who recommends an attorney is on the payroll of a dishonest lawyer, as sometimes it may be a personal friend or someone that had a positive experience with a lawyer of their own.
+Not every person who recommends an attorney is on the payroll of a dishonest lawyer, as sometimes it may be a personal friend or someone who had a positive experience with a lawyer of their own.
 There is nothing wrong with a friend or stranger referring you to a good attorney as long as they aren’t being paid to do so.
-However, if it’s someone you don’t know, and they are being pushy, do not trust them and do not sign any paperwork from them.
+However, if it’s someone you don’t know and they are being pushy, do not trust them and do not sign any paperwork from them.

 Suppose you have been the victim of this kind of illegal solicitation from unethical lawyers and their cohorts; we recommend looking into changing law firms before your case is completed.
 If your case has been settled, we can assist you in getting additional compensation from the amount that the ambulance-chasing lawyer kept from your settlement.
 Contact us today for help if you feel you have been the victim of these unethical lawyers.